ouspg/CyberSecurityTesting101/6.Fuzzing/README.md

 You can use fuzzing to enumerate possible subdomains or routes on the website, brute force passwords, check API response codes and so on.
 Read `ffuf`'s [wiki](https://github.com/ffuf/ffuf/wiki) for more.

 You can choose one task to use `ffuf` to fuzz test OWASP's Juice Shop.
-Check previous week to get started with Juice Shop.
+Check the previous week to get started with Juice Shop.

 Available possibilities: